These vegan biscuits are super tender and have a nice crumb them. They are not flaky, perhaps I will take on that challenge another time.

 Baking powder.
 This is what will give the biscuits lift so that they are tender.
 If your using self rising flour it already has baking powder so you will need to add any baking powder.

 Raw sugar.
 I really tried to make good biscuits without sugar.
-But add just a little sugar really helps with the personality thing.
+But adding just a little sugar really helps with the personality thing.
 This is an organic raw sugar processed without bone char.

-For this portion of the recipe I used eight Tablespoons or four ounces of plant based butter.
+For this portion of the recipe, I used eight Tablespoons or four ounces of a plant-based butter.
 It needs to be cold right out of the refrigerator.
-What I do is take it out of the refrigerator and cut into cubes.
+What I do is take it out of the refrigerator and cut it into cubes.
 Not exact cubes since it does try to fall apart and they do not need to be exact.
 After they are cut up place them back into the fridge.